DiegoQuesadaDEV/HeroesApp-CRUD-Angular/README.md

 ## Description

-Angular App using Material and fully functional CRUD.
+Angular App using LazyLoad and fully functional CRUD.